nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 Marshall's and Ross.

-I don't often shop at name-brand stores because it's expensive.
+I don't often shop at name-brand stores because they're expensive.
 I get targeted ads for lululemon and Fabletics, neither of which I've tried.
 We do have a large outlet mall with a lululemon store that I've been meaning to go to.
 Maybe I'll report back on [Instagram](https://www.instagram.com/codyscraftcorner/) if I go.

 The big box stores I frequent are Target and Walmart.
 Both have extensive athletic wear departments.
 Walmart is obviously much more affordable, but Target often has sales online that they will price match in store.
 I also think Target has cuter clothes overall.